 Get to grips with the console

-Join communities about how to start coding
+Join communities focused on how to start coding

 Here are four good ways to get involved:

-- Stack Overflow.
-Whenever you have a problem, it’s extremely likely someone else has already solved it.
+- Stack Overflow: Whenever you have a problem, it’s extremely likely someone else has already solved it.
 Stack Overflow is one of the best forums for finding those solutions.

-- Meetup.
-Don’t underestimate how helpful it can be to know people in real life who code.
+- Meetup: Don’t underestimate how helpful it can be to know people in real life who code.

-- Hackathons.
-These events bring people together to quickly create programs, usually over a weekend.
+- Hackathons: These events bring people together to quickly create programs, usually over a weekend.
 You can find plenty online, but try starting out with Major League Hacking.

 While joining a community won’t teach you a language, it will help you see where you’ve gone wrong.